 We have been taking our kids to Disneyland & Disney World ever since they were teeny tiny tots.
-One of the struggles of taking kids to Disneyland is dealing with the stroller.
+One of the struggles of planning your Disney Packing List is dealing with the stroller.
 Even if you are lucky enough to live close enough where you can plop the stroller in a car and head to Disneyland you still have to deal with loading them up in the tram (not an easy task) or buses.
 It makes you wonder if simply doing the Disneyland Stroller Rental is the best option.
 Well, let’s take a look.

 Should you have a stroller at all?

 If you have a child 5 and under the answer is yes.
 Disneyland involves some serious walking and if you are there all day you typically will walk 8-12 miles in one day.
 So, for the little ones, that is a serious struggle which means you will be carrying your offspring throughout the park and then paying for some chiropractic care shortly thereafter.
 Even when our oldest child was 7 and 8 he found his way to sneak into his sister’s stroller for a little break.

 Disneyland Stroller Rental Location & Prices!

 Disneyland uses the Baby Jogger stroller for their rentals.
 These are very comfortable and easy to move throughout the parks, which is the complete opposite of theÂ Disney World parks which use the big bulky plastic contraptions.
 You can rent a stroller inside Disneyland and California Adventure, both are conveniently located at the front of the park.
 The prices are:

 - $15.00 a day for 1 stroller

 - $25.00 a day for 2 strollers